mobilecoinofficial/full-service/mirror/EXAMPLE.md

     The `--validator` argument has changed to point at the certificate file, and also specify the Common Name that is in the certficiate.
 Note that if the CN matches the hostname (as in the above example) then this is redundant.## TLS between full-service and LVN

-Once full-service is running and set up, start the Mirror Services
+Once full-service is running and set up, start the Public and Private Mirror Services:

 ## Mirror Service